Run your own Software Heritage#

 For details on the various Docker images and how to work with them, see the full Docker environment documentation.

-Once all containers are running, you can use the web interface by opening http://localhost:5080/ in your web browser.
+Once all containers are running, you can use the web interface by opening http://localhost:<nginx-port>/ in your web browser. <nginx-port> is the port on which nginx is exposed to the host.
+By default, it is randomly attributed by docker.
+Use:

 At this point, the archive is empty and needs to be filled with some content.
 The simplest way to start loading software is to use the Save Code Now feature of the archive web interface: